 Cat allergies generally manifest as skin problems.
 Symptoms include dry, itchy skin, skin infections, excessive shedding, and a dull coat.

 Itching is generally concentrated in the ear, face, and neck area.
 Lesions and patchy spots are also usually present.
 Other allergy symptoms to watch for in your cat are red bumps and flaking of the skin, red areas, and even swelling of the face and eyes.

 Change Diet – Though they appear as skin conditions, allergies can still be dietary in nature.
-Switch to a limited ingredient pet food (one that has a single protein or carbohydrate source), such as Natural Balance Limited Ingredient Cat Food.
+Switch to a limited ingredient pet food (one that has a single protein or carbohydrate source), such as Go!
+Solutions LID Pollock to help eliminate offending ingredients.
 For best results, try a food your cat has never tried before.

 See your Veterinarian – Whenever you are concerned, check with your veterinarian.

 Krystn is a passionate pet nutrition enthusiast.
 She has worked in the pet industry for over a decade and loves to share her passion for animal welfare with others.
 She loves all animals but is currently channelling some crazy cat lady vibes with her five lovable, but rebellious cats.